tobesimple7/TbsGrid/README.md

 - This grid license has Mit License and Commercial License.
 - However, except for special features, we plan to distribute everything under the MIT License.
-- We plan to create various grids such as pivot grid, mobile grid, etc.
+- I plan to create various grids such as pivot grid, mobile grid, etc.